zm1990s/dify-docs/en/guides/knowledge-base/create-knowledge-and-upload-documents.md

 <figure><img src="/en/.gitbook/assets/guides/knowledge-base/full-text-search.png" alt="" width="563"><figcaption><p>Full-Text Search Settings</p></figcaption></figure>

 TopK: Used to filter the text fragments most similar to the user’s query.
 The system will dynamically adjust the number of fragments based on the context window size of the selected model.
 The default value is 3.

+Score threshold: Used to set the similarity threshold for filtering text fragments, i.e., only recall text fragments that exceed the set score.
+The system disables this setting by default, meaning no filtering is applied to the similarity values of the recalled text fragments.
+The default value is 0.5 when enabled.
+The higher the value, the fewer texts are expected to be recalled.

 Rerank model: After configuring the API key for the Rerank model in the “Model Provider” page, you can enable the “Rerank model” in the retrieval settings.
 The system will semantically rerank the recalled document results after full-text retrieval to optimize the ranking results.
 After setting the Rerank model, TopK and Score threshold settings only take effect in the Rerank step.